EchoSistema/docs/EN/Shared/Endpoints/PlatformContactMessages.md

 ## Overview

 Endpoints responsible for the message flow submitted via the platform contact form.
-They allow the public contact to be registered (with reCAPTCHA validation), attach images to the newly created ticket, and, inside the authenticated backoffice, list, view, and toggle messages as read.
+They allow the public contact to be registered (with optional reCAPTCHA validation for web, or `X-APP-NAME` header for mobile apps), attach images to the newly created ticket, and, inside the authenticated backoffice, list, view, and toggle messages as read.

 ## Endpoints